Illegal Alien in Loudoun County Accused of Running Over Grandmother Had California Driver License

 According to a GoFundMe set up to support her family, Waldecker was a mother of four and grandmother to eight.

 Aguilar-Martinez hit Waldecker around 11:39 a.m. on Sunday and was arrested shortly after.
-He was charged with carjacking and is being held at the Loudoun County Adult Detention Center without bond, with additional anticipated.
+He was charged with felony carjacking and is being held at the Loudoun County Adult Detention Center without bond, with additional charges anticipated.

 The sheriff told local outlet ABC 7 that Waldecker had traveled from her home in Maryland to visit her mother, who is in a rehabilitation nursing home in Loudoun.